ruyaoyao/LineAPI4J/README.md

 *LineAPI4J* allows you to build your own line bot, you're able to `send messages, stickers and images` with it.

-**Some codes related to login process has been removed due to security concerns of LINE corporation.
-Questions regards login process will not be answered.**

 Inspired by [LINE](https://github.com/carpedm20/line), LINE API written in Python by [carpedm20](https://github.com/carpedm20).

 # Using LINE API